The Ideal Budget for a Single Guy (Age 24)

 Leftover: $884

 Here’s where things start to look differently between each guy.
 And here’s where you can really have a positive impact on your future.
-Honestly, here’s where most people mess up.
+Unfortunately, here’s where most people mess up.
 They see the $884 leftover each month and think that this means they can now afford a car payment of $300.

 Honestly, you can probably “afford” anything if you break-down the payment into monthly installments.
 Instead of asking if you can afford $300, ask if you can afford $20,000.
 If you don’t have $20,000 sitting in your savings account, then the answer is no.